Digital Nasional

 Digital Nasional Berhad (DNB; English: National Digital Limited) is a Malaysian special-purpose vehicle company owned by the Ministry of Finance Malaysia and is regulated by the Malaysian Communications and Multimedia Commission.
 DNB was established in early March 2021 to drive the development of the 5G (fifth-generation) infrastructure in Malaysia.
-It will offer 5G as a wholesale network service to other telecommunication companies.
+It offers 5G as a wholesale network service to other telecommunication companies.

 The first rollout of the 5G services in Malaysia was launched on 15 December 2021, with TM and YTL as its operators upon rollout.

-On June 30, 2022 Communications and Multimedia Minister Annuar Musa said that the Malaysian government would announce a plan for the sale of a 70% equity stake in Digital Nasional Berhad the following week.
+On October 7, 2022, four major telcos took up 65% in shares of DNB, with the remaining 35% held by the government with a golden share.
+The four major telcos with their respective stakes in DNB were TM (20%), YTL (20%), Digi (12.5%), and Celcom (12.5%), which was subsequently merged with Digi to form CelcomDigi on 1 December 2022.

 Deployment of 5G

 DNB had announced that it would launch and rollout the country's first 5G network with a total of 500 sites in areas within Kuala Lumpur, Putrajaya and Cyberjaya by the end of December 2021 which is expected provide about 10% population coverage.
 The Malaysian government had also appointed Ericsson as the sole network equipment provider at a cost of RM4 billion as well as to build the infrastructure estimated at a cost of RM11 billion.

 Digital Nasional chief executive officer, Augustus Ralph Marshall, said that the country's first 5G base station installation at Bukit Tunku has been powered on which aims to deliver 500 5G-enabled sites in Kuala Lumpur, Cyberjaya and Putrajaya upon rollout.

-It has also planned to deploy 5G in major cities and districts in Johor, Penang, Selangor and Sabah in 2022, with the aim of achieving 80% nationwide population coverage by the end year 2023.
+It has also planned to deploy 5G in major cities and districts in Johor, Penang, Selangor and Sabah in 2022.
+As at May 31, 2023, the rollout of the 5G network had achieved 62.1% coverage of populated areas involving 5,058 5G sites, with the aim of achieving 80% coverage of populated areas nationwide by the end year 2023.
+On 17 December 2024, it was reported that the 5G adoption rate has reached 52% nationwide as compared to 10.8% in October 2023.